aurora1530/folder-icon-setter/README.md

 ```

-The cause is unknown, but from desktop.ini
+The cause is unknown, but
 ```ini
 [.ShellClassInfo].
 IconResource=.*